shivradnimra/consult-gh-test/README.md

 # consult-gh-test
-This is a test repo
+This is repo for testing consult-gh funcitonalities